asunbird/asunbird/README.md

 ![Excited coding GIF](https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExbHdmOTQxcmc1ZzB1eDlpcnpnNnRxamh3NTlybTBoc3U3bGYwbnkxcSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/LMcB8XospGZO8UQq87/giphy.gif)

+###This text is my short introduction.###

+I am a creative person, but I also love mathematics, so I decided to learn programming to add some technical skills to my knowledge in the field of design.
+I find it easy to generate ideas, and I want to learn how to bring them to life through coding practices. :nerd_face:
+I also enjoy working in a team with interesting people and finding the best solutions for our project.
+I am open to collaboration and startup projects.
+I also enjoy traveling with my camera, taking portraits of people, and even making short videos. :camera:
 <!--
 **asunbird/asunbird** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.